WilsonH918/Fabric-Workspace-Deployer-GitHub-Actions/README.md

 # Fabric Workspace Deployer
 A production-grade automation framework for deploying Microsoft Fabric workspaces and lakehouses using **GitHub Actions**, **Python**, and **Jinja2 templating**.
 Designed for **data engineers** and **data architects** to streamline environment provisioning across clients and projects.

+This project provides **two ways to manage Fabric administration tasks**: either via the **Fabric REST API** or using **Terraform**, giving flexibility depending on your workflow and infrastructure preferences.

 ---